lynnhowell/advent-of-code-2025/day3/README.md

 ## Usage

-1. **Install Python 3.7+** (and recommended: create a virtual environment).

 2. **Prepare your input file.**

-   Place your input as `input.txt` within the `day3/` directory, or use one of the example files by un-commenting in the script.
+   Place your input as `input.txt` within the `Day3/` directory, or use one of the example files by un-commenting in the script.

 3. **Run the Script:**